 - ⅓ cup water

-- Combine pears, water, lemon juice, and brown sugar in the crockpot.
-Set on high for 4 hours, stirring occasionally.
+- Combine pears, water, lemon juice, and brown sugar in the slow cooker.
+Set to high for 4 hours.

-- Transfer to a mason jar and store in the fridge for up to 2 weeks.
+- Stir and transfer to a mason jar or airtight container.
+Store in the fridge for up to 2 weeks.

-If you made this pear preserves, I'd love to hear how it turned out!
+If you made it, I'd love to hear how it turned out!
 Leave a comment below and let me know.

 And make sure to follow me on Facebook, Pinterest and Instagram for the latest recipes and more!